On This Day in History: January 17

 - During the French Wars of Religion, Henry IV of France declares war on Spain.

-- France recognizes the Huguenots by the Edict of Saint-Germain.
+- France grants religious toleration to the Huguenots in the Edict of Saint-Germain.

 - Giovanni da Verrazzano sets sail westward from Madeira to find a sea route to the Pacific Ocean.

 - Pope Gregory XI reaches Rome, after deciding to move the Papacy back to Rome from Avignon.

 - Saint Marcellus' flood kills at least 25,000 people on the shores of the North Sea.

 - Octavian divorces his wife Scribonia and marries Livia Drusilla, ending the fragile peace between the Second Triumvirate and Sextus Pompey.

 - Jeff Reine-Adelaide, French footballer